mklement0/Native/README.md

 * For _batch-file_ calls, _reliable exit-code reporting_ is ensured, using the technique from [this Stack Overflow post](https://stackoverflow.com/q/66975883/45375).

-Examples (without the use of `ie`, these commands wouldn't work as expected as of PowerShell 7.0):
+Examples (without the use of `ie`, these commands wouldn't work as expected as of PowerShell 7.1):
   * Unix: `'a"b' | ie grep 'a"b'`
   * Windows: `'a"b' | ie findstr 'a"b'`

 * Note:
   * Unlike `ins`, `ie` expects you to use _PowerShell_ syntax and pass arguments _individually_, as you normally would in direct invocation; in other words: simply place `ie` as the command name before how you would normally invoke the external executable (if the normal invocation would synctactically require `&`, use `ie` _instead_ of `&`.)

-  * There should be no need for such a function, but it is currently required because PowerShell's built-in argument passing is still broken as of PowerShell 7.1, [as summarized in GitHub issue #15143](https://github.com/PowerShell/PowerShell/issues/15143); should the problem be fixed in a future version, this function will detect the fix and will no longer apply its workarounds.
+  * There should be no need for such a function, but it is currently required because PowerShell's built-in argument passing is still broken as of PowerShell 7.1, [as summarized in GitHub issue #15143](https://github.com/PowerShell/PowerShell/issues/15143); should the problem be fixed in a future version, this function will detect the fix and will no longer apply its workarounds; _for the latest status, see the summary in the "Overview" section above_.

   * `ie` should be fully robust on Unix-like platforms, but on Windows the fundamental nature of argument passing to a process via a single string that encodes all arguments prevents a fully robust solution.
 However, `ie` tries hard to make the vast majority of calls work, by automatically handling special quoting needs for batch files and for executables such as `msiexec.exe` / `msdeploy.exe` and `cmdkey.exe` (run `Get-Help ie -Full` for details); by default it adheres to the [Microsoft C/C++ quoting conventions for process command lines](https://docs.microsoft.com/en-us/cpp/cpp/main-function-command-line-args?view=vs-2019#parsing-c-command-line-arguments).
 If `ie` doesn't work in a given call, use direct invocation with `--%`, the [stop-parsing symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_Parsing) to control quoting explicitly, or call via `ins` (given that `cmd.exe` ultimately uses the quoting as specified).